Skip to Content

 With the largest range of organic bread around, all produced in the nearby bakery, you’ll find loaves of spelt, sourdough, multi-seed, granary, standard white, Italian ciabatta, and savoury breads like cheese and onion, tomato and olive, and a fantastic traditional Irish brown bread.

-Does life get any better than cheese and coffee?
-Point your belly in the direction of this one-stop-shop for the best of both.
+Point your belly in the direction of this one-stop-shop for the best of cheese and coffee.
 The range of cheeses includes cows, goats, sheep, and even buffalo, all ready for you to take home and enjoy.

 One of the beauties of the Milk Market is that it’s a short spin away from many of the best places to visit in Limerick.